 The Secret Phone Call

 “Hi Jim!
 It’s Sam.
 Nice to hear from you.
 It’s late there.
 Hope all is well.
 Let me see if Tom is available.
 One sec.”
-I blurted out like a middle school boy trying to talk to a girl for the first time.
+I blurted out, nervous like a middle school boy trying to talk to a girl.

 I zoomed in between Tom’s monitors and saw he was staring at his screen while pounding away at his keyboard.